Meet The Republican Governors Who Don't Want To Repeal All Of Obamacare

 "So if all of a sudden, that goes away, what do we tell these 700,000 people?
 We're closed?
 Can't do that," Kasich said at the business event.

-Medicaid covers about one in four people here in Ohio.
+Medicaid covers about 1 in 4 people in Ohio.
 If the expansion is rolled back, it will mean fewer payments to doctors and hospitals.

 "You pull on one thread, you topple the whole tower," said John Corlett, who ran the Medicaid program in Ohio under the previous Democratic governor.

-"There's nothing to say that the program can't be improved, that it can't be made better," Corlett, who now runs a think tank in Cleveland called the Center for Community Solutions said.
+"There's nothing to say that the program can't be improved, that it can't be made better," said Corlett, who now runs a think tank in Cleveland called the Center for Community Solutions.
 "But just to say we're going to get rid of all of it, and then we'll figure out how to make it better, I think would be really disruptive.
 It'd be disruptive to healthcare providers, to patients, to insurance companies."

 Changes coming?